cse1110/assignments/property-based-testing/search/README.md

-The `indexOf` method (in the Library tab) returns the index of the given value in the array starting at the given index.
+The `search` method (in the Library tab) returns the index of the given value in the array starting at the given index.

-Your task is to write property-based tests (usinq JQWik) for this `indexOf` method.
+Your task is to write property-based tests (usinq JQWik) for this `search` method.

 Some tips: